Canon 2000D vs 7D

 An illustration of the physical size and weight of the Canon 2000D and the Canon 7D is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 2000D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D is notably larger (26 percent) than the Canon 2000D.
 Moreover, the 7D is substantially heavier (81 percent) than the 2000D.
 It is noteworthy in this context that the 7D is splash and dust-proof, while the 2000D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Canon EF Lens Catalog.
+You can compare the optics available in the Canon EF Lens Catalog.

 The price is, of course, an important factor in any camera decision.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The 2000D was launched at a markedly lower price (by 74 percent) than the 7D, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.